Dione Venables: Early life

 While living with the Buddicoms, Venables developed a friendship with Arthur Ransome, who encouraged her to write.
 Her first attempt at writing, aged 11, featured a hedgehog called Edward Wigg, who was adapted by Jacintha in support of the War Effort as part of the National Savings Movement.

 By 1944, Venables had relocated to Beckenham, as the streets filled with assorted military vehicles preparing for D-Day.
 On 15 June, the three-storey house where she and her mother were living collapsed on top of them after a V-1 flying bomb exploded in their garden.
 Venables remained buried under rubble with her mother for several hours until they were discovered by rescuers and slowly released using a collapsed Morrison shelter as an escape tunnel.

-Following a number of weeks in Beckenham General Hospital, the pair were transferred to a flat in Thornton Hall to convalesce within a few miles of Bletchley Park where her father and sister were working.
+Following a number of weeks in Beckenham General Hospital, mother and daughter were transferred to a flat in Thornton Hall to convalesce within a few miles of Bletchley Park where her father and sister were working.
 (Note: reportedly, Bletchley staff had been billeted at Thornton Hall) Still recovering from her injuries, Venables attended school at the nearby Thornton College, where she met Heather Loftus, the sister of her future husband.